 Your bakery may offer a discounted cup of coffee with a danish, the same way that Starbucks pairs with their Frappuccinos.
 This approach applies to any business, from electronics to hospitality.
 At this point, you should be aware of the different types of competition, and the ways these companies compete with you.
 Ask yourself, "Who stands out the most?"
 Now, jot down the three who will challenge you and pose the greatest threat in your market.
 Get ready to dive in deeper and to learn more about these competitors.

-- The benefits of competitive analysis
+- Explain the benefits of a competitive analysis.

-- Determining your own strengths and weaknesses
+- Recognize the biggest challenge when researching your own strengths and weaknesses.